Kitware/VTK/Documentation/release/dev/improve-vtkCesium3DTilesReader.md

 - support external tilesets
 - enable applying textures
 - fix a bug where only the first partition in a tile was loaded
-- the reader produces a vtkPartitionedDataSetCollection instead of a vtkPartitionedDataSet
+- BREAKING_CHANGE: the reader produces a
+  vtkPartitionedDataSetCollection instead of a vtkPartitionedDataSet.

 These changes require the following  vtkGLTFReader improvements:
 - using the GLTF reader to read an embedded GLB inside another file (the B3DM in this case)